 “I was always interested in family law because of the impact I could directly have on people’s lives.
 What gets me up and going every day is the opportunity to help and connect with people.”

 Shari is a highly regarded matrimonial attorney, representing clients in all aspects and stages of matrimonial litigation.
-As part of her practice she offers mediation services to her clients, as well as assistance with divorce, domestic abuse, adoption, child support, alimony, custody, and paternity.
+As part of her practice she offers mediation services to her clients.
+As a trusted and concerned divorce attorney she also assists with domestic abuse, adoption, child support, alimony, custody, and paternity matters.

 Shari loves to travel, when she has the time, and to explore the latest restaurants.
 She also enjoys reading and playing board games with her friends and family.

 Shari has practiced exclusively in the area of family law throughout her entire career.
-She handles complex matrimonial matters involving the engagement of variety of experts, including forensic accountants, vocational experts, real estate and personalty appraisers, and custody and alcohol evaluators.
+She is a skilled divorce attorney and handles complex matrimonial matters involving the engagement of variety of experts, including forensic accountants, vocational experts, real estate and personalty appraisers, and custody and alcohol evaluators.
 In addition, Shari helps clients with the valuation and distribution of complex business and professional assets and executive benefits, such as stock options and restricted stock.

 Shari’s litigation experience includes a wide array of issues, courts, and causes of action: